magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/domains.md

 {% if docsPrefix == "pe/" %}
 {% capture domain_owner_note %}
-Starting from ThingsBoard version 3.9.0, adding your own domain name is available at both the Tenant level and the Customer level.
+Starting from IoT Hub version 3.9.0, adding your own domain name is available at both the Tenant level and the Customer level.
 {% endcapture %}
 {% include templates/info-banner.md content=domain_owner_note %}
 {% endif %}